Messina: a city that’s more than just the ‘Gate of Sicily’

 The people of Messina loved the Fountain of Orion so much that the Senate commissioned Montorsoli to design a second one.
 This one is known as the Fontana del Nettuno, or Fountain of Neptune.

 The fountain initially stood at the port, with a large statue of Neptune facing away from the sea.
 This particular orientation symbolized the god offering the ocean's wealth to Messina.
 Locals, however, had their own take.
-Some believed this setup was to mock the people of Calabria on the other side of the Strait, to whom he statue his back.
+Some believed this setup was to mock the people of Calabria on the other side of the Strait, to whom the statue turned his back.

 Over the years, the fountain underwent quite a few changes and relocations.
 But in 1934, they relocated it to its current spot in Piazza Unità d'Italia (Google Maps).
 As part of this relocation, they turned Neptune to face the sea.
 It forms a tribute to the city's maritime heritage.